Finding Simplicity in a Complicated World: 10 Strategies for New Moms

 Do you have any strategies for simplicity that have helped you to uncomplicated your own life?
 Please share…

 Are you still waiting on your little one to arrive?
-You might enjoy signing up for these FREE week-by-week pregnancy updates!
+You might enjoy signing up for these free week-by-week pregnancy updates!
+Also, check out the #1 bestselling online natural birth course!

 Sarah Koontz is a stay-at-home wife & mother of 2 beautiful little girls.
 She is passionate about writing, and loves sharing her advice and experiences with anyone who will listen.
 She has a blog with her best friend Sammi at Grounded & Surrounded where they write about all things Healthy!
 Heart, Home, & Habits.
 You can find Sarah on Facebook , Twitter, Instagram and Pinterest.